|

 was angry; I could feel it."
 She shook her head.
 "I

-could feel it but I thought I was mistaken."
+could feel it, but I thought I must be mistaken."

 "Were all of your father's belongings in the study?"